-As stated in this IRS description, the DAF, not the donor, legally controls the fund.
-As such, the donor cannot commit the DAF to make an enforceable promise to give to a charity or make the assumption that the DAF will cover 100 percent of their commitment.
+As stated in the above IRS description, the sponsoring organization, not the donor, legally controls the DAF.
+As such, the donor cannot commit the DAF to make an enforceable promise to give to a charity or assume that the DAF will cover 100 percent of the donor’s personal commitment.

-On December 4, 2017, the IRS released a notice of proposed regulations (2017-73) that addresses several aspects of a donor’s use of a DAF, including the fulfillment of donor pledges.
-The IRS proposed regulations state that the use of a DAF to fulfill a personal pledge payment would not be treated as a “more than incidental benefit” under section 4967 of the Internal Revenue Code (i.e., this would be allowable and not taxable to the donor) if the following requirements are satisfied:
+This analysis is based on nonbinding guidance issued by the IRS on December 4, 2017 in Notice 2017-73, which addresses several aspects of a donor’s use of a DAF, including the fulfillment of donor pledges.
+The notice states that the use of a DAF to fulfill a personal pledge payment would not be treated as a “more than incidental benefit” under section 4967 of the Internal Revenue Code (i.e., this would be allowable and not taxable to the donor) if the following requirements are satisfied:

 - The DAF sponsoring organization makes no reference to the existence of a charitable pledge when making the distribution from the donor’s DAF;